 Of Planets, Comets And Amazing Discoveries

-It's a time of technology, of scientific advancement and of ambitious space missions, just because we have questions.
+What an amazing time to be alive!
+A time of technology, of scientific advancement and of ambitious space missions, just because we have questions to be answered ...

 We've all heard of Sputnik, Telstar, Voyager and Hubble.
 We've all seen the phenomenal spectacle (and sound) of a Shuttle taking off with a new module for the awesome International Space Station, but there are currently a number of missions running that are doing great science, yet receive less publicity.